freifunk-gluon/gluon/docs/user/site.rst

     deployments of low-flash devices are required).

 GLUON_FEATURES
     Defines a list of features to include.
-The feature list is used to generate the default package set.
+Depending on the device, the feature list defined from this value is combined with the feature list for either the standard or the tiny device-class.
+The resulting feature list is used to generate the default package set.

+GLUON_FEATURES_standard
+    Defines a list of additional features to include or exclude for devices of the standard device-class.

+GLUON_FEATURES_tiny
+    Defines a list of additional features to include or exclude for devices of the tiny device-class.

 GLUON_SITE_PACKAGES
     Defines a list of packages which should be installed in addition to the